sanjeevspr/PowerPack/README.md

 # PowerPack
-PowerPack is hosting control panel for windows
+PowerPack is hosting control panel for windows & linux